-The European Investment Bank applies the Aarhus Regulation, since the Regulation provides for the application of the provisions of the Aarhus Convention to EU institutions and bodies.
-The Bank has accordingly adopted a Transparency Policy that translates this regulatory framework into practice for the Bank’s rules and procedures.
-To ease public access to environmental information held by the Bank, a note on access to environmental information has been posted on the EIB website.
+The European Investment Bank (EIB) applies the Aarhus Regulation, since the Regulation provides for the application of the provisions of the Aarhus Convention to EU institutions and bodies.
+The EIB has accordingly adapted its Public Disclosure Policy in 2007 that translated this regulatory framework into practice for the EIB's rules and procedures.
+In the latest update of the Policy, now called the Transparency Policy, on 6 March 2015, the EIB Group (EIB and European Investment Fund) has adopted revised rules that govern its approach to transparency, access to information and stakeholder engagement which maintains the high level of transparency provided for in the previous version and extends its guiding principles to the whole EIB Group.

+The new policy is user-friendly and aligned with applicable EU legislation, as interpreted by CJEU case-law regarding transparency and access to information.
+It commits the EIB to a high level of pro-active dissemination of information via tools such as the EIB website, the EIB public register of environmental documents and the publication of data and information on its operations outside the EU based on the reporting standard of the International Aid Transparency Initiative (IATI).
+To ease public access to environmental information held by the EIB, a note on access to environmental information held by the Bank has been posted on the EIB website.

 Article 5, paragraph 3

-Article 7(1) and (2) of the Environmental Information Directive and Article 4 of the Aarhus Regulation deal with electronic databases and the environmental information to be made available and disseminated by Member States’ authorities and EU institutions and bodies, respectively.
+Article 7(1) and (2) of the Environmental Information Directive and Article 4 of the Aarhus Regulation deal with electronic databases and the environmental information to be made available and disseminated by Member States' authorities and EU institutions and bodies, respectively.